5 Independence Day Fun Activities For Kids

-As our nation gears up for the 72nd Independence day, have you thought about how you will commemorate the occasion?
+As our nation gears up for the 73rd Independence day, have you thought about how you will commemorate the occasion?
 Of course, the day will see most of us filled with pride while watching the flag-hoisting ceremony and the much-awaited Independence Day Parade on television.
-But, what do children do?
+But, what do kids do?
 Usually, they go to school for the flag-hoisting, and then disperse after sweets are distributed.
-The celebration pretty much ends there!
+The celebration pretty much ends there for kids!

-But, you can make the day more interesting and memorable, both for yourselves and your children.
+But, you can make the day more interesting and memorable, both for yourselves and your children with some Independence Day activities.
 In fact, this is a great time to teach them the importance of freedom — something we all take for granted now.
 Tell them how India attained independence after years of struggle.
 Use this opportunity to talk to your children about how it is important to stand up for your rights.
 And then, indulge in fun activities and interesting games on this theme.
 Give them a break from classroom learning and let them be creative.
 Take them outdoors so they can ask questions, think and discover for themselves.
 Get together as a family to celebrate this Independence Day.

-Here are some fun activities for all age groups:
+Here are some fun Independence day activities for children of all age groups:

 There are various episodes of our freedom struggle that you can help your children enact.
 Make sure there is a lesson to be learnt from each scene that they perform.
 For example, if you have a teenager at home, ask him to read out the famous speech that India's first prime minister Pandit Jawaharlal Nehru made after India attained independence.
 Or, you can tell your children to perform scenes from Mahatma Gandhi's Dandi March.

 To make the day come alive, why not choose five great freedom fighters and tell your children interesting stories about them.
-Make sure you include anecdotes about how they stood up for the country and helped in the fight for independence.
-For primary school children, parents can prepare a small presentation with the image of a freedom fighter and the struggles the leader had to go through.
-If your child is familiar with using a computer, ask him to look up lesser-known facts about freedom fighters and prepare a presentation.
-He will be proud to show this to other family members.
+Make sure you include anecdotes about how they stood up for the country and helped in the fight for the Indian independence from the British Raj.
+For primary school children, parents can prepare a small presentation with the image of a freedom fighter and the struggles the she had to go through.
+If your child is familiar with using a computer, ask him to look up lesser-known facts about freedom fighters for this presentation.

 Who does not love dressing up like their favourite character?
 Children are no different.
-It will be fun to dress your child as an Indian soldier or her favourite freedom fighter.
-Let it not be a competition but a platform for your children to step into the shoes of the character and learn something about the country's freedom struggle.
-You can even make this a group activity and organise this for the children in your apartment or, the gated community you live in.
+It will be fun to dress your child in costume as an Indian soldier or her favourite freedom fighter.
+Let it not be a competition but a platform for your children to step into the shoes of the these important historical figures and learn something about India's freedom struggle.
+You can even make this a group activity and organise it for the children in your community.

 Organise a fun outdoor game and call it India vs Britain.
 You will have to split the children into two groups, Team India and Team Britain.